Euro coins: Price rounding

 The 1c and 2c coins were initially introduced to ensure that the introduction of the euro was not used as an excuse by retailers to heavily round up prices.
-However, due to the cost of maintaining a circulation of low-value coins, by business and the mints, Finland, Ireland and the Netherlands round prices to the nearest five cents (Swedish rounding) if paying with cash, while producing only a handful of those coins for collectors, rather than general circulation.
+However, due to the cost of maintaining a circulation of low-value coins, both by business and the mints, Belgium, Finland, Ireland, Italy, the Netherlands, Slovakia, Estonia and Lithuania round prices to the nearest five cents (Swedish rounding) if paying with cash, while producing only a handful of those coins for collectors, rather than general circulation.
 The coins are still legal tender and produced outside these states.

-Despite this, many shops in the Netherlands refuse to accept them.
+Countries with Swedish rounding

-The Swedish rounding law in Finland was issued in January 2002 just shortly after the coins were put into circulation.
-The Netherlands followed suit in September 2004.
-The Netherlands did so under pressure from retail businesses, which claimed that dealing with 1- and 2-cent coins was too expensive.
-After a successful experiment in the town of Woerden in May 2004, retailers in the whole of the Netherlands have been permitted to round cash transactions to the nearest five cents since September 2004.
+The Swedish rounding law in Finland was issued in January 2002, shortly after the coins were put into circulation.

+The Netherlands followed suit in September 2004, under pressure from retail businesses, which claimed that dealing with 1- and 2-cent coins was too expensive.
+After a successful experiment in the town of Woerden in May 2004, retailers across the Netherlands were permitted in September 2004 to round cash transactions to the nearest five cents.

 In Belgium, rounding has been common practice since 2014; by law, rounding has been obligatory for cash purchases since 1 December 2019.
 For payments with debit or credit cards, the merchant can choose whether to apply rounding but has to inform the client beforehand.
 With the obligatory rounding in effect, Belgium's National Bank has stopped production of 1- and 2-cent coins.

 Ireland introduced rounding in 2015 after a 2013 trial in Wexford.

 In May 2017, the Italian parliament passed a resolution to stop minting 1c and 2c coins starting 1 January 2018 and to introduce Swedish rounding.